Best Workout Headphones for iPhone and Apple Watch

 It's yer bud, Yurbuds, with some neat sport earbuds that actually twist into place so that they don't fall out of your ears once you start to sweat.
 They may look like the headphones you get on a plane, but they're sweat- and weather-resistant, feature a button for playback control, a mic for calls, and they let in ambient noise so that you can remain aware at all times.

 They come in aqua, black, pink, purple, and red/black.
-These are a great option if you prefer a wired pair of earbuds.
+These are a great option if you prefer a wired pair of earbuds and are on a budget ($23).

 Work it out